TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Images/Index.rst

 special effect to the images.
 You can also choose a specific quality for these images.

-In "Image Alignement" you can choose where the images should be positioned with regards to the text.
+In "Image Alignment" you can choose where the images should be positioned with regards to the text.
 Images are automatically arranged in columns, two by two.
 You can change this behaviour with the "Number of Columns" field.